-Reporting on the moves, GAC hot port news said "Further convoys will be arranged subject to changes from time to time by the SCA as per their navigation considerations to speed up transiting for all waiting ships.
+Reporting on the moves, Dubai-based port operator GAC said "Further convoys will be arranged subject to changes from time to time by the SCA as per their navigation considerations to speed up transiting for all waiting ships.
 Details are not announced by the SCA in advance, but convoys in both directions are running around the clock until the backlog of vessels is cleared."

 15:30 29 March 2021

 Dutch and Japanese salvors working with Egyptian authorities at the Suez Canal Authority (SCA) have managed to free 20,000-TEU Ever Given, more than six days after the vessel grounded and blocked all traffic on the global shipping lane that connects the Mediterranean Sea with the Indian Ocean.

 The SCA streamed a video to its Facebook page as salvors freed the vessel, showing Ever Given on the move, surrounded by a battery of tugs and other craft.

 Dutch salvage company Boskalis released a celebratory statement praising the work of the team from its subsidiary SMIT Salvage that helped to free the vessel from its position, wedged diagonally across the breadth of the canal near kilometre-marker 151.